-Carson Talk to Manufactured Housing Professionals Centers on Cooperation for a Great Good
+Carson Talk to Manufactured Housing Professionals Centers on Cooperation for a Greater Good

 U.S. Department of Housing and Urban Development Secretary Ben Carson levied his commitment to manufactured housing during his address at the MHI Congress and Expo in New Orleans.